As a child, she didn’t believe in best friends but teddy bears. And then one day she realized it was stupid to play with a stuffed toy.

-Filled with dust and longing, in the attics the teddy bear waited for her till rodents and ruthlessness consumed it.
+Filled with dust and longing, in the attic, the teddy bear waited for her till rodents and ruthlessness consumed it.

 Perhaps that’s the closest I can be with humans.
 A co-passenger in the journey called life, sharing an occasional laugh, an approving nod or a breathing space.

-With age you realize that volume knob also turns left and there’s more to madness than men.
-For these little self-discoveries happen in a subtle manner and when they do, dogs always make more sense.
+With age, you realize that the volume knob also turns left and there’s more to madness than men.
+These little self-discoveries happen in a subtle manner and when they do, dogs always make more sense.